HACKERALERT/Picocrypt/README.md

 If you find a bug or security issue, please create an Issue.
 If you find a severe security issue (unlikely), please contact me privately <a href="https://evansu.cc/#contacts">here</a> to ensure that it's not exploited by a hacker.
 Issues and PRs are welcome as well.

 # Donations
 If you find Picocrypt useful, consider supporting me on <a href="https://patreon.com/evansu">Patreon</a>.
-As I'm providing this software completely free of charge, it would be nice to have some supporters showing me that my creation is making a difference in people's lives.
-Also, consider donating on <a href="https://opencollective.com/picocrypt">Open Collective</a>, where all donations will go toward a community fund which will be used to purchase an audit from a cybersecurity auditing firm such as Cure53.
-Thanks!
+As I'm providing this software completely free of charge, I would love to have some supporters that will motivate me to continue my work on Picocrypt.

 # Thank You's
 A huge thanks to the following list of five people, who were the first people to donate and support Picocrypt: